 “Hello, how may I help you?”

-If you give them a clear opportunity, users will help you help them.
+If you give them a clear opportunity, people will help you help them.

 Personalized UX asserts itself as a helpful agent from the moment a guest arrives.
 It illustrates clearly what a user needs to do to in order to find what they're looking for.
-It rearranges website content in realtime in ways that help the user.
+It rearranges content in real-time in ways that help people as individuals.

 03. A Unique Experience